-Scenic Lagoa do Fogo, in central Sao Miguel Azores, is nestled within a deep, lushly-vegetated volcanic caldera.
+The scenic Lagoa do Fogo, in central Sao Miguel Azores, is nestled within a deep, lushly-vegetated volcanic caldera.
 This stunning lake, the second largest on Sao Miguel, is often overlooked.

 Lagoa do Fogo – An Azores Geosite

-Lagoa do Fogo sits within the caldera of the Fogo Volcano.
+Lagoa do Fogo sits in the caldera of the Fogo Volcano.
 The caldera, shaped like an irregular bowl, is about 400 metres deep and 2.8 kilometres across.
 Its slopes are steep and rough, covered with natural woodlands and abundant, diverse endemic plants.
 The lake itself is 30 metres deep.
 The area covered by the caldera and the lake is classified as a nature reserve and an Azores geosite.

 How to Visit Lagoa do Fogo